request an appointment online.

 View Clinical TrialsAppendix Cancer Diagnosis

-If you have symptoms that may signal appendix cancer, your doctor will examine you and ask you questions about your health, lifestyle, and family medical history.
+If you have symptoms that may signal appendix cancer, your doctor will examine you and ask you questions about your health, lifestyle and family medical history.
 However, appendix cancer often does not have symptoms in the early stages.
-In these instances, appendix cancer may be discovered during abdominal surgery for another condition, like acute appendicitis, or during tests for another condition.
+In these instances, appendix cancer may be discovered during abdominal surgery for another condition, like acute appendicitis, or during tests like a CT scan for another condition.

 If your doctor suspects or discovers cancer, one or more of the following tests may be used to diagnose appendix cancer and determine if it has spread.
 These tests also may be used to find out if treatment is working.

-Blood and urine tests: Although no single blood or urine test can diagnose appendix cancer, they can help your doctor understand what is happening in your body.
-Urine tests may be used to rule out other conditions, track progression of your cancer, and indicate whether treatment is effective.
+Blood tests: Blood tests cannot definitively diagnose appendix cancer, but they can help doctors understand what is happening in the body.
 Blood tests can also be used to rule out other conditions, such as infection.
 Additionally, certain types of blood tests can detect proteins produced by cancer cells, called tumor markers.
-Tumor markers may indicate the presence of cancer, and this information can help your doctor decide what other diagnostic tests to undertake.
+Tumor markers may indicate the presence of cancer.
+This information can help doctors decide what other diagnostic tests are needed.

-Biopsy: if you are presenting symptoms of appendiceal cancer, or if your doctor finds a tumor while performing abdominal surgery for another condition, he or she may remove a small sample of tissue (a biopsy) from the appendix to undergo further testing.
-Looking at the tissue under a microscope allows your doctor to determine if there are cancer cells present.
+Biopsy: If someone has symptoms of appendix cancer, or if doctors find a tumor while performing abdominal surgery for another condition, they may remove a small sample of tissue (a biopsy) from the appendix to undergo further testing.
+Looking at the tissue under a microscope allows doctors to determine if cancer cells are present.

-Imaging tests can be paired with other lab tests to help confirm a diagnosis.
-Additionally, imaging tests may be used to determine if your cancer has spread and track the spread over time.
+Imaging tests: These tests can be paired with other lab tests to help confirm a diagnosis.
+Additionally, imaging tests may be used to determine if the cancer has spread and to track the spread over time.
 Imaging tests may include:

-- CT scan or CAT (computer axial tomography) scan: a CT scan creates detailed, 3D cross-sectional images of various parts of your body.
+- CT scan or CAT (computer axial tomography) scan: A CT scan creates detailed, 3D cross-sectional images of various parts of the body.
 In some cases, appendix cancer is found during a CT scan for another condition.
-Your doctor may use the scan to measure the size of appendix tumors and to see if your cancer has spread to other organs, like your intestines.
+Doctors may use the scan to measure the size of appendix tumors and to see if the cancer has spread to other organs, like the intestines.

 - MRI (magnetic resonance imaging) scans: Using strong magnets and radio waves, an MRI scan creates a detailed, static image of the body.
-This helps your doctor visualize the presence, size, and spread of tumors.
+This helps doctors visualize the presence, size and spread of tumors.

 Appendix Cancer Staging